nahuelverdugo/another-awesome-react-cv/README.md

 For translating the project from a console in the root directory of the project you have to do `npm install` and `npm run translate`.
 Once you have done this, you will find the translations files in `src/lang`.
 There will be one translation js file (e.g. fr.js) per each CV language configured and you have to check and translate them.

+### Colors

+Colors are also customizable from the file `src/assets/scss/_common.scss` where you can modify some of them like the background or the main color.

 ### Build and Deploy

 Deploying the site using [Github Pages](https://pages.github.com/) is quite easy, you have to edit the `package.json` file and replace the `homepage` property with your repository homepage and the run from the console `npm run deploy`.
 It will ask for your user name and password and that's all.